servicerecords/adpmr/README.md

 # MOD ADPMR Service

 The ADPMR service is a relatively simple Laravel application.
-It runs on Laravel 8 with no requirement for a database or any persistent data of anykind.
-The front is a build of the Government Design System.
+It runs on Laravel 8 with no requirement for a database or any persistent data of any kind.

-Once cloned it is wise to run,
+The front is a build of the Government Design System translated into Laravel components.
+It is not an exhaustive suite of components and should be updated and added to as the service requires.

+Once the service has been cloned, create a new branch from the master branch and install all requirements.

-    composer install
+    $ composer install
-    npm install
+    $ npm install

-This will install any PHP dependencies and whatever front end dependencies GDS prescribe in their design system.
+This will install all dependencies and ensure your environment is sufficient to run the service locally.

 ## Branching

+When adding new features or fixing bugs, create a new branch from the Sandbox

-The development process runs essentially in 3 branches, *local*, *development* & *master* the local branch should always be a clone of *development*, as *master* could be behind *development* due to live issue fixes etc. Going forward as the project grows and the team becomes more agile each story/ticket should have it's own branch.
+The development process runs essentially in 3 branches, *sandbox*, *qa* & *master* the local branch should always be a clone of *sandbox*, as *master* will almost always be behind *sandbox* due to live issue fixes etc.

+## Development flow

+Going forward as the project grows and the team becomes more agile each story/ticket should have it's own branch.

 To merge *local* into *development* and *development* into *master* a PR should be created, a code review carried out, and a full test run before a PR is reviewed.

 ## Third Party Dependencies